Knight-kkk/MRCCSC/README.md

 MRCCSC is a cluster chat system, it employs Muduo as network communication component, employs Redis as MQ component, employs MySQL as DBMS and employs JSON to organize message.

 ## :hammer: Environment Configuration & Build
+As mentioned above, MRCCSC is based on Muduo, Redis and MySQL.